GuidesRecipesAPI ReferenceChangelog

 • Set quote_guid to the quote GUID from step 1

-• Set source_account_guid to the bank account and destination_account_guid to the customer account
+• Set source_account_guid to the bank account and destination_account_guid to the customer

 • Provide source_participants and destination_participants